manikchawla/bol-seller/README.md

 ## Setup

-- Install and run rabbitmq-server
+- Install and run rabbitmq-server.

-- Clone the repository
+- Clone the repository.

 - Set the following ENV variable in virtualenv's postactivate file:
 ```bash